theNewDynamic/laurencerand.com/content/_index.md

 ---
 title: home
 description: Lauren Cerand (b.
-1979 in Washington, D.C.) is a publicist and consultant with more than two decades of experience in the worlds of literature and the arts, spanning strategic communications to high-profile events and board leadership.
+1979 in Washington, D.C.) is the founder and owner of Lauren Cerand Public Relations, and has more than two decades of experience in the field.

 footer_copy: "*Photo: Joanna Tillman.
 Web design: Bud Parr.*"
 menu: